Lord of the Rings: Rings of Power has replaced major actor for season 2

 While the series will bring Adar back for more in season two, it’s been revealed that Mawle will no longer play him.

-In a casting notice shared by Amazon on Thursday (1 December), Sam Hazeldine was announced as Mawles’s replacement, although no reason has been given.
+In a casting notice shared by Amazon on Thursday (1 December), Sam Hazeldine was announced as Mawles’ replacement, although no reason was given.

 Hazeldine will join new cast members Gabriel Akiwudike, Yasen ‘Zates’ Atour, Ben Daniels, Amelia Kenworthy, Nia Towle and Nicholas Woodeson in the new season.